bradyt/flutter-flavor-reproduce-steps/README.md

 11. View > Navigators > Project > PROJECT > Runner > Build Settings
 12. Add User-Defined Settings > PRODUCT_FLAVOR > {free/paid}
 13. Add method channel to ios/Runner/AppDelegate.m

+The above summarizes the state of that integration test as mravn committed in August of 2017.

+And this was roughly the state before May 11th, 2020.
+The next steps explain what happens then.